How to Crochet a Tapestry Crochet Square

 In another way, the written instructions simply explain which stitches to make where but they do not specify which colour yarn to use for each stitch.
 A chart is then also provided (where each rectangle represents a stitch) showing which colour yarn to use for each stitch.

-Following a chart
+Following a Chart

 As mentioned above, a chart is formed of rectangles where each rectangle represents one stitch.
 The rectangle is shaded with a colour representing the colour yarn to be used for that stitch.